What's your name?

 Say I’m working for a brand that improves indoor air quality.

-To unearth surprising details related to this problem I’d Google things like:
+To unearth surprising details I’d Google things like:

 — “Surprising details about indoor air quality”